Libyan Investment Authority: Purpose

 The LIA was established in August 2006 to manage Libya's mounting oil revenue surplus and is headquartered in Tripoli.
-The LIA counts the assets of the Libyan Foreign Investment Company (LAFICO), established in 1982, and Oilinvest, founded in 1988, in its portfolio.
-The LIA manages the Economic and Social Development Fund (ESDF), established in February 2006, which manages substantial assets in Libya across a number of sectors to benefit Libya's poor.
+The LIA main subsidiaries consist of the Libyan Foreign Investment Company (LAFICO), established in 1982, Oilinvest, founded in 1988, as well as the Libyan Africa Investment Portfolio, the Libyan Internal Investment and Development Fund and the Long-Term Investment Portfolio.
 The LIA mandate based on Law 13 of 2010 to the board of directors is to preserve, protect and grow the sovereign wealth investments.

 Governance

 The LIA is overseen by the Libyan Government and is managed within governance processes, accountable to that government.